CollaborationTools/CollaborationTools/README.md

 ### Development Server

-Start the development server on [http://localhost:3000]:
+Build and start the development server on http://localhost:3000

 ```bash
 yarn dev